moleculediscovery/workshop2024/index.md

 Note that workshop papers often represent the current status of on-going projects.
 They should not be considered as final versions of record for a particular project.
 The workshop is non-archival.

 ### Best Paper Award
-The best paper is sponsored by Astra Zeneca.
+The best paper award is sponsored by AstraZeneca.

 Award committee: Andrea Volkamer, Philippe Schwaller, Cecilia Clementi